Scan Science and Technology

 Chuanwu (CW), the mother root of Aconitum Carmichaelii Debx., is a traditional Chinese medicine (TCM) for treating traumatic injuries, rheumatoid arthritis, and tumors.
 CW coadministered with banxia (BX), the root of Pinellia ternata, is also widely prescribed in clinical practice.
 However, the mechanism of this combination is yet deciphered.
 Current study aimed to investigate the effects of CW, including raw chuanwu (RCW) and processed chuanwu (PCW) alone, as well as CW coadministered with BX on CYP3A activity.
 Buspirone (BP) and testosterone (Tes) were used as specific probe substrates in vivo and ex vivo, respectively.
 CYP3A activity was determined by the metabolites formation ratios from the substrates.
 Compared with those in the control group, the metabolites formation ratios significantly decreased in the RCW and PCW alone groups, accompanied by a marked decrease in CYP3A protein and mRNA levels.
 However, there was a significant increase in those ratios in the RCW-BX and PCW-BX groups compared to the RCW and PCW alone groups.
 The results indicated that both RCW and PCW can inhibit CYP3A activity in rats because of downregulation of CYP3A protein and mRNA levels.
 Decreases in CYP3A activity can be reversed by coadministration with BX.

-Cheng Peng – 3rd expert on this subject based on the ideXlab platform
+Cheng Peng – One of the best experts on this subject based on the ideXlab platform.

 discrimination of the geographical origin of the lateral roots of Aconitum Carmichaelii using the fingerprint multicomponent quantification and chemometric methodsMolecules, 2019Co-Authors: Lulin Miao, Cheng Peng, Qinmei Zhou, Chunwang Meng, Xiaoya Wang, Liang XiongAbstract: